hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 ### Requirements

-The sample application analyses a stream of trades.
-Every second, we count the trades done in the previous minute for each trading symbol.
-Jet is used to ingest and buffer the stream of trades, e.g. trading applications write trade events to an IMap data structure in Jet cluster.
+The sample application is a [real-time trade analyser](https://github.com/hazelcast/big-data-benchmark/tree/master/trade-monitor/jet-trade-monitor).
+Every second, it counts the trades completed over previous minute for each trading symbol.
+Jet is also used to ingest and buffer the stream of trades.
+So, the remote trading applications write trade events to an IMap data structure in Jet cluster.
 The analytical job reads the IMap Event Journal and writes processed results to a rolling file.

-The job is configured to be fault-tolerant with exactly-once processing guarantee.
+The job is configured to be [fault-tolerant](concepts/fault-tolerance.md) with exactly-once processing guarantee.

+The cluster is expected to process 50k trade events per second with 10k trade symbols (distinct keys).

 ### Cluster size and performance

-We want to size the cluster to be able to process 50k trade events per second with 10k trade symbols (distinct keys).

-We benchmarked this job on a cluster of 3, 5 and 9 nodes to see how it affects the processing latency.
+We benchmarked this job on a cluster of 3, 5 and 9 nodes to see how the cluster size affects the processing latency.
 We started with a 3-member cluster as that is a minimal setup for fault-tolerant operations.
 For each topology, we benchmarked a setup with 1, 10, 20 and 40 jobs running in the cluster.

-The processing latency was evaluated as ```RESULT_PUBLISHED_TS - ALL_TRADES_RECIEVED_TS``` ([learn more](https://hazelcast.com/resources/jet-3-0-streaming-benchmark/)).
-You can use this approach or design a metric that fits your application KPIs.
+The metric we measured was latency evaluated as ```RESULT_PUBLISHED_TS - ALL_TRADES_RECIEVED_TS``` ([learn more](https://hazelcast.com/resources/jet-3-0-streaming-benchmark/)).
+You can use this approach or design a metric that fits your application SLAs.
 Moreover, our example records the maximum and average latency.
-Consider measuring the result distribution, as the application KPIs are frequently expressed using it  (e.g. app processes 99.999% of data under 200 milliseconds).
+Consider measuring the result distribution, as the application SLAs are frequently expressed using it  (e.g. app processes 99.999% of data under 200 milliseconds).

-Cluster machines were of the recommended minimal configuration: c5.2xlarge, each 8 CPU, 16 GB RAM, 10 Gbps network.
+Cluster machines were of the recommended minimal configuration: each 8 CPU, 16 GB RAM, 10 Gbps network.

 **1 job in the cluster**